 There is no doubt that COVID-19 has impacted the mental wellbeing of many people in our community.
 The crisis has taken lives and livelihoods and plunged people into a downward spiral of mental anguish and hopelessness.

-Life Matters has re-opened our Hope Centre in Central Dunedin and is providing immediate in-person support to people in distress or experiencing suicidal thoughts.
-As people have emerged from the lockdown to a new ‘normal’ offinancial uncertainty, anxiety, and loss, we have experienced an increase in demandfor our support services.
+The Hope Centre in Central Dunedin and is providing immediate in-person support to people in distress or experiencing suicidal thoughts.
+As people have emerged from the lockdown last year to a new ‘normal’ of financial uncertainty, anxiety, and loss, we have experienced an increase in demand for our support services.

-You can keep the doors to the Hope Centre open through your generous donation or sponsorship of $445.
+You can keep the doors to the Hope Centre open through your generous donation or sponsorship.

-By sponsoring a day of the Hope Centre, you will help save lives.
-Your generosity will give people the opportunity toreceive the support they need such as peer support, therapy and advocacy.
+By donating or sponsoring the Hope Centre, you will help save lives.
+Your generosity will give people the opportunity to receive the support they need such as peer support, therapy and advocacy.

 Every life matters.